l0d0v1c/SymbolicFormulation/README.md

 ### Formulation list with several quantities
 To train an autoencoder we need a list of formulations having the same ingredients at several quantities.
 During the FSL initialisation process you can define a "dose".
 In formulation recipes, the quantity of each component is often given in units (oz, parts..).
-FSL use the same representation:
+FSL uses the same representation:

     formulationsymboliclanguage(formulae,granulo=5)